 What causes Shwachman-Diamond syndrome?

-Shwachman-Diamond syndrome is caused by a mutation in the gene called SBDS (90% of children- in the other 10% the cause is unknown) and both parents need to have the abnormality for the child to inherit it.
+Shwachman-Diamond syndrome is caused by a mutation in the gene called SBDS in 90% of children, while the other 10% the cause is unknown.
+Both parents need to have the abnormality for the child to inherit it.

 What are the symptoms of Shwachman-Diamond syndrome?

 - problems with bone development and growth (rib cage abnormalities, curvature of the spine, problems with bone formation in the hips and knees etc).